-There is medical truth to saying "the eyes are a window to the soul."
-Human eyes are able to express a myriad of emotions and project the slightest change in our feelings because the muscles around the eyes are constantly active.
-Unfortunately this very muscle activity can significantly contribute to the aging of our eyelids.
-Blepharoplasty, often called eyelid surgery, is a procedure NYC facial plastic surgeon Dr. Konstantin performs at his Manhattan practice to restore the youthful appearance of the eyes by rejuvenating upper and lower eyelids.
+Human eyes are constantly expressing dozens of emotions and projecting the slightest changes in our feelings.
+Therefore, the muscles around the eyes are constantly active.
+Unfortunately, this muscle activity can significantly contribute to the aging of our eyelids.
+Blepharoplasty, often called eyelid surgery, is a procedure Manhattan's double board-certified facial plastic surgeon Dr. Konstantin performs at his NYC practice.
+This procedure restores the youthful appearance of the eyes by rejuvenating upper and lower eyelids.

 Speaking from Experience

 "Patients tend to be surprised at what a big difference this relatively small procedure can make.
 The scars are practically invisible, the recovery is quick, and patients get a much brighter, more open look."

 Who Is a Good Candidate for Eyelid Surgery?